charmeem/MVC-Framework/readme.txt

 Change Log:
 - Better directory Structure for Controllers and Actions
-- Using Router class to menipukate query string or request URL
+- Using Router class to menipulate query string or request URL
-- Uing autoloader function to avaoid using require all in index file
+- Using autoloader function to avaoid using require all in index file
 - Using Namespaces
+- Utilizing Twig Template engine